sede-open/Core2Relperm/README.md

 We would like to acknowledge

 * Sherin Mirza, Aarthi Thyagarajan and Luud Heck from Shell supporting the OpenSource release on GitHub
+* Vishal Ahuja supporting the project in general and also the initial release on Github.
 * <A HREF="https://www.unileoben.ac.at/universitaet/lehrstuehle/institute/department-petroleum-engineering/lehrstuhl-fuer-reservoir-engineering/">Holger Ott</a>, Omidreza Amrollahinasab (University of Leoben), and <A HREF="http://jgmaas.com/">Jos Maas</a> (PanTerra) for helpful discussions
 * Tibi Sorop and Yingxue Wang for reviewing the paper manuscript
+* Daan de Kort for providing an updated relperm uncertainty quantification making use of the covariance matrix.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>